logchange/logchange/README.md

 ### Creating release (from unreleased directory)

-This command is the prefered to create realase and generates `CHANGELOG.md` (One of this command steps is to call the generate command).
+This command is the prefered to create release and generates `CHANGELOG.md` (One of these command steps is to call the generate command).
 During release all files from `unreleased` directory are moved to `v.X.X.X` where X.X.X is the version from `pom.xml`.
-After moving files, coammand create file `release-date.txt` with current date, then generation of `CHANGELOG.md` and versions summaries is done.
+After moving files, command create file `release-date.txt` with current date, then generation of `CHANGELOG.md` and versions summaries is done.

 ```shell
 mvn logchange:release